Kriz-hub/Holiday-Dialysis/README.md

 * On a mobile device everything appears below each other.

 #### 6.4.
 Footer
-On the left 2 icons appear with Facebook and Twitter, on the right a copyright mark appears.
+On the left 2 icons of Facebook and Twitter appear, on the right a copyright mark appears.
 Facebook and Twitter is enough for this site.
 Hospitals aren't that much into social media.

 #### 6.5.
 Shadow, Hover Animation and Shadow Animation Effect during hover
 To give this webpage a finishing feel, I have put a shadow effect on the images, carousels and on Google Maps.
 Then I added a transition effect after hovering as well, but only for laptop en desktop devices because it appears not really to be that cool for a small device, because the mouse is not used.